 Early morning after breakfast, we will depart for Ahmedabad.
 Check in to the hotel and refresh after freshen up this evening, we would visit an Indian family for an Indian home experience.
 The evening is planned to give you a 'feel' and insight into Indian family life as well as experience typical Indian hospitality and homemade Indian food.
 Overnight and Dinner at the hotel.

 Day 09: Local Ahmedabad city visit and Drop.

-Today early morning we will visit Ahmedabad City heritage walk which is run by Ahmedabad Municipal Corporation.
+Today early morning we will visit the Ahmedabad City heritage walk, which is run by Ahmedabad Municipal Corporation.

-Ahmedabad Heritage walk is a guided walk starts by 7:45 in morning with slideshow.
-A special feature of Ahmedabad is the plan of the old city comprising numerous pols, self-contained neighbourhoods, sheltering large numbers of peoples.
-Some of these virtually small villages, traversed by narrow streets, usually terminating in square with community wells and chabutaras for feeding birds, gates, Cul-de-sacs and secret passages.
-To experience the glory of Ahmedabad, it is necessary to walk through an old quarter and truly observe the nature of its architecture, its art, religious places, its culture and traditions.
-Walk will end up at Jamma Mosque.
-After walk we will proceed to Hotel.
+Ahmedabad Heritage walk is a guided walk that starts at 7:45 in the morning with a slideshow.
+A special feature of Ahmedabad is the plan of the old city comprising numerous pols, self-contained neighborhoods, sheltering large numbers of peoples.
+Some of these virtually small villages, traversed by narrow streets, usually terminating in a square with community wells and chabutaras for feeding birds, gates, Cul-de-sacs, and secret passages.
+To experience the glory of Ahmedabad, it is necessary to walk through an old quarter and truly observe the nature of its architecture, its art, religious places, its culture, and traditions.
+The walk will end up at Jamma Mosque.
+After the walk, we will proceed to the Hotel.
 Check out and Transfer to the International airport to board your flight back home.